-The Center for Public Health Systems (CPHS) supports research priorities of its partners, emphasizing projects which assess public health impact and strengthen public health systems and workforces.
+The Center for Public Health Systems (CPHS) supports research priorities of its partners, emphasizing projects that assess public health impact and strengthen public health systems and workforce.
 For a full list of publications and presentations visit our ResearchGate Lab.

 CPHS is committed to increasing knowledge and understanding of critical issues impacting the current and future public health workforce.
 This includes finding ways to assist public health entities in applying new knowledge in workforce research to their workforce planning.

 Areas of workforce research for the Center include:

 - Using data to better understand hiring and retention of public health staff;

 - Tracking changes in educational attainment of public health workforce; and

 - Identifying areas of growth and strength amongst public health staff.